osmond/draggable-tarps/README.md

 5. Optionally include another MP3 named `cheese.mp3` in the `assets/` directory.
    It will play whenever the suit shirt is placed on the model.

+6. Use the **Mute sound** button in the top corner to toggle audio playback.
+The preference is saved in your browser.

 All JavaScript is written in vanilla ES modules.